Beautiful Monsters: Befriending Our Feeling World

 Next is being with what is there.
 Whatever is louder, stay with that.
 Whatever is making more noise, stay with that.

-You stay like this: one hand is moving (feelings change), one hand is steady (awareness not reacting).
+You stay like this: one hand is moving (feelings change), and one hand is steady (awareness not reacting).

 If the mind clings, then transformation doesn’t happen.
-If awareness stays with kindness, then the feeling can show its beautiful side: illumination, openness, emptiness, intelligence.
+If awareness stays with kindness, then the feeling can show its beautiful side: illumination, openness, emptiness, and intelligence.

 No blame, more understanding